 Ensuring broadband access, affordability, and training is essential.
 It enables older people to benefit fully from technologies that improve quality of life.
 And it allows them to age in place.
 Broadband can facilitate access to services and activities that contribute to successful aging.
 These include health care services, social contacts, employment, recreation, civic engagement, and entertainment.
 In order to have these options, high-speed networks must be available and support bandwidth-intensive applications for a rapidly growing user base.

 Broadband is especially difficult to deploy in rural areas.
 It is easier to lay down new communications lines in urban areas with higher population density.
-Even in urban areas, broadband is not always available in neighborhoods with high concentrations of people living in poverty.
+Even in urban areas, broadband is not always available in neighborhoods with high concentrations of people living in poverty The federal government defines “poverty” as income below specific amounts that the Bureau of the Census establishes.
+These thresholds, known as federal poverty levels (FPL), are adjusted annually for inflation and vary according to family size and the age of the head of the family. … .
 In communities that have broadband internet access, choices are limited.
 Most households can typically get broadband access from the cable company, which sends data through lines also used to deliver television signals, or the telephone company.
 With such limited competition, providers have few incentives to reduce prices or upgrade networks.

 Some local governments have begun using innovative methods to address digital divide disparities.
 Community broadband networks are one way they are trying to provide access to a wider range of consumers and households.
 Targeted and transparent state or local tax credits are another way to promote broadband to underserved areas (see also Community Broadband Internet section of this chapter).